Luke Lea (American politician, born 1879): Family

 Lea married Mary Louise Warner in 1906.
 They were the parents of Luke Lea Jr. and Percy Warner Lea.
 Mary Lea died while Luke Lea was en route to France during World War I. Lea married Percy Warner in 1920; she was the sister of his first wife.
 Luke and Percy Lea were the parents of Mary Louise, Laura, and Overton.

 Legacy

 They resided at 3700 Whitland Avenue in Nashville, Tennessee.
 The house, known as Washington Hall, is listed on the National Register of Historic Places as a contributing property to the Whitland Area Neighborhood.

 Lea Heights in Nashville's Percy Warner Park, a place offering an excellent view of the downtown Nashville skyline, is named in his honor.
 The original land grant establishing Percy Warner Park was donated by Lea and his family to Nashville.
 The park is named for Lea's father-in-law.

 Representation in other media

 The book At Heaven's Gate by Southern writer Robert Penn Warren is said to be a roman à clef about the 1920s era and Caldwell & Company in the Nashville area, as are aspects of the novel A Summons to Memphis by the novelist Peter Matthew Hillsman Taylor.
+Author David Neil Drews released Iron Tigers in 2023--a historical novel inspired by the 1899 Sewanee football team.
+The novel's Alfie Melville is significantly based on Luke Lea--the 1899 Sewanee team's manager and mastermind of their epic season.